microsoft/app-camp/docs/new-adventure/01-create-app.md

 ![Select Javascript](/app-camp/assets/new-adventure/Lab01-004-Create a new app 3.png)

+At this point, you're asked to select a folder where your application will be created; you can select the default or your favorite source location on your machine.

-At this point, you're asked to enter the name of your application.
+Then you'll be asked to enter the name of your application.
 For this lab, enter "NorthwindSuppliers".

 ![Enter NorthwindSuppliers](/app-camp/assets/new-adventure/Lab01-005-Create a new app 4.png)